Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 My Slime Rancher Ranch

-Slime Rancher is a game where you play as Beatrix, a rancher out on the Far Far Range out in space somewhere.
-You explore a world filled with creatures called Slimes which create valuable Plorts that you can harvest and sell for money.
-Explore the world to find rarer more valuable, and more dangerous slimes, expand your ranch, and unlock new abilities and equipment.
+In Slime Rancher, you play as Beatrix, a rancher on the Far Far Range out in space somewhere.
+You explore a world filled with creatures called Slimes, which create valuable Plorts that you can harvest and sell for money.
+Explore the world to find rarer, more valuable, and more dangerous slimes, expand your ranch, and unlock new abilities and equipment.

 Review

-First off, let me just say that I love Slime Rancher.
+I love Slime Rancher.
 From the moment I saw it, I was intrigued, but I didn’t have very high expectations.
 I bought it thinking it would be fun for a little while.
-Little did I know it would become one of my new favorite games.
-If you enjoy farming games, games like Stardew Valley, or Harvest Moon, or base building games like Minecraft or Don’t Starve, I highly recommend Slime Rancher.
+Little did I know it would become one of my favorite games.
+If you enjoy farming games, games like Stardew Valley or Harvest Moon, or base-building games like Minecraft or Don’t Starve, I highly recommend Slime Rancher.

-I highly recommend this game.
-You will not regret buying it, you certainly get your money’s worth.
+You will not regret buying Slime Rancher.
+You certainly get your money’s worth.
 I bought this game thinking all there was to do was explore the world, find some slimes, and bring them to my ranch.
-But there was so much more!
+There’s so much more!
 Upgrades, expansions, lab construction, the 7Zee Club, not to mention Ogden’s Retreat and Mochi’s Manor.
-There is a lot of game to be had here, and it is so much fun.
+There’s a lot of game to be had here, and it’s so much fun.
 Just the gun that you use to suck up and shoot out slimes is ridiculously satisfying.

 My Ranch

-Let me preface this by saying that I am at the end game of Slime Rancher.
-I have almost bought and unlocked and found everything (that I know of) that the game has to offer.
-My ranch has changed quite a bit throughout the game.
-I did at least three major overhauls of plot arrangement as I learned about the game, and as my priorities changed.
-What I have now is the result of a lot of trial and error, but I am very proud.
+I’m at the end-game of Slime Rancher.
+I have almost bought and unlocked and found everything (that I know of at the time of this post) that the game has to offer.
+My ranch has changed throughout the game.
+I did at least three major overhauls of plot arrangement as I learned, and my priorities changed.
+What I have now is the result of much trial and error, but I am very proud.

 Food Production

 My first farm layout had about 1 crop for every 2 corrals.
-After I was making enough money for automatic feeders to be pretty standard fare though, I realized that for maximum efficiency in producing plorts each corral needed its own food source.
-Because slimes produce twice as many plorts when fed their favorite food, I made the crops associated with each corral a favorite food of the slimes in the corral.
+After I was making enough money for automatic feeders to be standard fare, though, I realized that for maximum efficiency of plort production, each corral needed its own food source.
+Since slimes produce twice as many plorts when fed their favorite food, I made the crops associated with each corral a favorite food of the slimes in the corral.

 chickenz

-I always had chickens on my farm because I liked them, but I never really used them to great effect until I got access to the Warp Depots.
+I always had chickens on my farm because I like them, but I never really used them to great effect until I got access to the Warp Depots.
 Now, I have 4 Warp Depots set up around 2 chicken coops in my main area.
-The Warp Depots are set up next to the corral of each slime that has a a type of chicken as a favorite food.
-I periodically cull the chickens and put them in the appropriate Warp Depots, so that I can easily periodically give my slimes a tasty chicken snack, and I don’t have to remember which type of slime likes which type of chicken, because I just take the ones out of the depot nearest their pens.
+The other side of the Warp Depots are next to the corral of each slime that has a type of chicken as a favorite food.
+I periodically cull the chickens and put them in the appropriate Warp Depots so that I can periodically give my slimes a tasty chicken snack, and I don’t have to remember which type of slime likes which type of chicken because I just take the ones out of the depot nearest their pens.

 Layout